 With new associations and unions popping up, and WESA announcing their newly-minted players council, new and old topics will be brought up in their agenda.. including banned players, the regulations and procedures behind it that affect the eSports ecosystem.

-Many leagues across the board ran by a third-party or publisher have rules and bylaws explaining the process of a ban, suspension, fines and so forth.
-Riot operated LCS has rules that dictate punishments and are handled justly (debatable) for the most part in their mission to create a new and better standard for transparency and competitive integrity.
+Many leagues across the board ran by a third-party or publisher has rules and bylaws explaining the process of a ban, suspension, fines and so forth.
+Riot operated LCS has ruled that dictate punishments and are handled justly (debatable) for the most part of their mission to create a new and better standard for transparency and competitive integrity.
 Valve in the other hand has nothing like that, they ban players and teams depending on situations with no consistent precedent.

 Lets say player A got banned in Dota 2 for match fixing receiving a 6 month ban, and player B got banned in CS:GO for match fixing, they would get 6 months as per precedent?
 Wrong.

 Depends, of course context matters, the earnings, amount of deception, fraudulent acts, people involved and so forth.
 I wish I could sit here and tell you why it's like that, but lets compare murder in the second degree to murder in the first degree.

 The typical charge for someone who killed someone in a fuel of rage, considered a crime within the heat of the moment.
 Let's say you're in a bar and someone punches you.
 You defend yourself to the point where you've unreasonable defended yourself and now you're considered the attacker (aggressor).
 The person dies and you immediately feel like an asshole for killing a man out of rage.